ktubbs24/Coding-Practice/Timeline/Learning Code Devlog.md

 - [ ] Make any flashcards from learnings from this log
 - [ ] Make sure course practice note is linked from this log
 - [ ] Make sure skills notes that were made today are linked to this log

+## 🔴 10-09-2025, Wednesday
+### 📝 Overview

+-  watched a few videos on if statements and I really think I am getting it more and more
+- got really good at solving multiple problems focused on if statements and while lops and I really think that watching the videos were extremely helpful and great practice.

+---

+### 🚀 Practice Activities & Code

+- Platform: Coddy, Sololearn
+- Practice: [[PRAC-
+---
+### 🧠 Learnings
 ## 🔴 09-09-2025, Tuesday
 ### 📝 Overview